 Data compression reduces your bandwidth usage and can therefore be useful (depending on what you download), but it should be noted that many VPN services enable data compression by default without feeling the need to mention it.

-“Smart rules” cover a number of features which are available in some of CyberGhost VPN apps, but not others.
+“Smart rules” cover a number of features that are available in some of CyberGhost VPN apps, but not others.

 - WiFi protection (Windows, macOS, Android, iOS) - detects when you connect to an unknown network and can automatically turn on your VPN, ask what to do, or never protect, as you specify.